Our Review Process

 7. Broccoli – One of the most nutritious vegetables, half a cup of cooked broccoli will contain only 27 calories and 3 grams of digestible crabs along with vitamin c and magnesium.
 It can also help manage blood sugar levels

 8. Strawberries – If you are wondering what fruits you can add to your list of diabetic-friendly foods, consider strawberries as they are rich in antioxidants.
 They are also known to improve insulin sensitivity.
+Also read about is pomegranate good for diabetes.

 9. Garlic – With only 4 calories in one clove of garlic, you can find a good amount of magnesium, vitamin b6, vitamin c, selenium, and fiber.
 Garlic is known to help with improved blood sugar management and the regulation of cholesterol.